awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 Note the following important details:
 `sudo` isn't necessary if you're a root user\.
 Each command block specifies `sudo -E amazon-ssm-agent`\.
 The `-E` is only necessary if you set an HTTP or HTTPS proxy environment variable\.
+Even though the following URLs show 'ec2\-downloads\-windows', these are the correct URLs for Linux operating systems\.

    *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.